Get answers to frequently asked questions about Ways of Thinking/Ways of Doing

 Who can submit a course for certification?

-Faculty and staff have online access to submit proposals; however, graduate students do not have access to the online course submittal site.
+Faculty and staff have online access to submit proposals; however, graduate students do not have access to the online course submission portal.
 The student services administrator, department course administrator, or faculty member must submit a course for a graduate student.
-Also the system requires WebAuth, so a new instructor who does not have a SUNet ID yet, will also be unable to submit a course.
+Also, the system requires WebAuth, so a new instructor who does not have a SUNet ID yet, will be unable to submit a course.
 S/he will require assistance, too.

 What if I don’t see my course listed in the dropdown menu on the Ways site?

 Typically, this is due to the course having not been created in Axess/PeopleSoft yet.
 Once created in PeopleSoft, it will appear in the Ways system 1-2 days later.
 Also, graduate courses are ineligible for Ways, so they will not appear in the dropdown menu.
 If desired, an undergraduate cross-listing course number can be created for a graduate course.